 People always ask, how much will a late payment affect my credit score?
 100 points?
 150?
 What affect will high utilization have on my credit score?
 The answer to all of these questions is that it depends.

 All these groups which Fico pre-grouped in their scoring model are called scorecards.
-Depending in which scorecard a consumer is, that’s how much of an affect a late payment will have on his credit score.
-For example, if you don’t have any previous late on your report and you have credit history for ten years, a first late payment will have a smaller affect on your credit score (but will still be big) then someone who has a history of making late payments.
+Depending on which scorecard a consumer is, that’s how much of an effect a late payment will have on his credit score.
+For example, if you don’t have any previous late on your report and you have credit history for ten years, a first late payment will have a smaller effect on your credit score (but will still be big) then someone who has a history of making late payments.

 The same will be also true about positive.
 Your credit score may go up a lot once your credit cards reach 1 year old or after you opened your 3rd credit card.
 That’s because the 12th month or the third credit card brought you in to be in a new scorecard and your score is now being calculated using the new scorecard model.